Ved0705/Shopping_app/README.md

 Furthermore, the application ensures robustness by handling invalid inputs and errors gracefully, thereby improving user interaction and overall usability.

-Overall, this project serves as a foundational example of a shopping application, demonstrating core concepts such as input handling, array manipulation, and menu-driven interfaces in the C programming language.

 FEATURES AVAILABLE :
 1) Items Available :